-Kendall County continues to work on an Illicit Discharge Detection and Elimination program to identify, trace, and remove illicit discharges and non-stormwater discharges that are significant polluters of the County's MS-4.
+Kendall County continues to work with the health department on an Illicit Discharge Detection and Elimination program to identify, trace, and remove illicit discharges and non-stormwater discharges that are significant polluters of the County's MS-4.
 There were no illicit discharges detected during the past reporting period.